Great Escape: US somehow gets past Turkey, 93-92 in OT

 Scottie Wilbekin, who played four years of college ball for Florida and got his Turkish passport last year, fueled a 12-0 run that awoke the pro-Turkey crowd of 18,000 at the Shanghai Oriental Sports Center.
 He got it going with a 3-pointer, fed Ilyasova for another 3 not long afterward and converted a four-point play with 3:12 left in the half.

-And it stayed tight the rest of the way, all the way to the end.
+And it stayed tight the rest of the way — until they could finally exhale.

 TIP-INS